Your Company is Losing Money to

 In a 1,000-person organization, 150–200 employees are neurodivergent — many concentrated in high-impact roles.
 These are often the outlier thinkers your organization relies on most.

-Over time, high-impact contributors disengage or leave.
+Over time, high-impact contributors underperform, disengage or leave.
+They have no choice.

 And leaders are often surprised, even though the warning signs were there.